Aleister Crowley: Abbey of Thelema: 1920–1923

 Subsequently, a young Thelemite named Raoul Loveday moved to the Abbey with his wife Betty May; while Loveday was devoted to Crowley, May detested him and life at the commune.
 She later said that Loveday was made to drink the blood of a sacrificed cat, and that they were required to cut themselves with razors every time they used the pronoun "I".
-Loveday drank from a local polluted stream, soon developing a liver infection resulting in his death in February 1923.
-Returning to London, May told her story to the press.
+Loveday drank from a polluted local stream, soon developing a liver infection resulting in his death in February 1923.
+Upon returning to London, May told her story to the press.
 John Bull proclaimed Crowley "the wickedest man in the world" and "a man we'd like to hang", and although Crowley deemed many of their accusations against him to be slanderous, he was unable to afford the legal fees to sue them.
 As a result, John Bull continued its attack, with its stories being repeated in newspapers throughout Europe and in North America.
-The Fascist government of Benito Mussolini learned of Crowley's activities, and in April 1923 he was given a deportation notice forcing him to leave Italy; without him, the Abbey closed.
+The Fascist government of Benito Mussolini soon learned of Crowley's activities, and in April 1923 he was given a deportation notice; without him, the Abbey closed.